Timothy Olyphant as Raylan Givens, old-fashioned Deputy U.S. Marshal

 Raylan wears his ostrich leg cowboy boots from Lucchese, which the company describes as made from a “cigar” shade of dark brown leather.
 These distinctive boots can still be found at sites like Sam’s Boot Ranch.

 Although most of his clothing is black (suits) or blue (denim), Raylan always wears brown leather accessories.
-In the fifth season, he wears a well-worn dark brown tooled leather belt with a large steel single-claw buckle.
+In the fifth season, he wears a well-worn dark brown tooled leather belt with a large steel single-prong buckle.
 The belt has white stitching along the top and bottom with vertical double-stitching on the belt’s thick front loop.

 Fixed to the right side of his belt for a right-hand draw is Raylan’s tan leather holster, custom made by Alfonso’s of Hollywood for the production to replace his earlier Bianchi Model 59 paddle holster.